Advertisement

 Efforts to clean up Tampa Bay have met with considerable success; widespread mangroves hold baitfish and predators such as redfish.
 Adrian E. Gray

-Mayhem with a Monster These productive waters harbor many surprises, and veteran guide Markham recounts his most indelible Tampa Bay memory: “One morning I was fishing a small cove within lower Tampa Bay using ultralight spinning tackle with 6-pound Ande tournament monofilament and a tandem-rigged jig.
+These productive waters harbor many surprises, and Markham recounts his most indelible Tampa Bay memory: “One morning I was fishing a small cove within lower Tampa Bay using ultralight spinning tackle with 6-pound Ande tournament monofilament and a tandem-rigged jig.
 As I gazed down the shoreline, I saw what looked like a school of huge jack crevalle racing up the shore, eating everything in its path.
 Mullet were flying, schools of glass minnows were showering, and everything was getting devoured.
 I waited until the school came just within casting range and made a throw ahead of the lead fish.

 “Instantly I was hooked up, and my 70-yard spool of line disappeared at a quick rate.
 I started the outboard to give chase and get back line.
 As I did, I got close enough to see that I hadn’t hooked a jack crevalle but a big redfish that looked to be at least 34 inches.
 When it saw the boat, it bolted back toward the school.